meowdding/SkyOcean/CONTRIBUTING.md

 https://github.com/meowdding/.github/blob/main/CONTRIBUTING.md

 ## SkyOcean pecific Information
-Details specific to contributing to the SkyBlockPv project will be added here.
+Details specific to contributing to the SkyOcean project will be added here.